The development process

 Pre-application consultation

 Public consultation forms an important part of the pre-application process for NSIPs.
-Early and ongoing engagement will serve to inform and influence the design process, with local councils, stakeholders and residents all having an important role to play.
+Early and ongoing engagement serves to inform and influence the design process, with local councils, stakeholders and residents all having an important role to play.

 Stage One Consultation - 11 Jan to 18 Feb 2022